neuroeddu/AutomatedCiliaMeasurements/README.md

 (8) pixels_to_measurement: Converts pixels to measurements like micrometers if given a conversion factor

+(9) summary_measurements: Makes scatterplots, histograms, and bar plots by image for a variety of factors

+Standalone scripts:
+(1) standalone_bokeh: Makes Bokeh server showing summary measurements

+(2) standalone_clustering_test: For use in testing different methods and parameters of clustering

+(3) standalone_cprof_label: Labels CellProfiler images

 How to Use:
 (1) Download release

 (2) Follow release README instructions